nori-dot-eco/contracts/docs/Market.md

 <i>See [here](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20-approve-address-uint256-)
 for more.
-The message sender must have granted approval to this contract to authorize this market to transfer the sender's supported ERC20 to complete the purchase.
+The purchaser must have granted approval to this contract to authorize this market to transfer their supported ERC20 to complete the purchase.
 A certificate is minted in the Certificate contract to the specified recipient and the ERC20 is distributed to the suppliers of the carbon removals, and potentially to the RestrictedNORI contract that controls any restricted portion of the ERC20 owed to each supplier.